Reviewed by Board Certified Urologist Dr. Yana Barbalat

 Take probiotics for UTI and gut health

 For the best UTI prevention, try Utiva’s Max Power Bundle.
-This bundle is a UTI prevention powerhouse that includes all three of our most effective supplements: Probiotic Power, D-Mannose Attack, and UTI Control.
+This bundle is a UTI prevention powerhouse that includes all three of our most effective supplements: Utiva Probiotic Power, D-Mannose, and Cranberry PACs.

-Our plant-based UTI Control supplement is packed with 36 mg of PACs in every dose, putting a barrier between bad bacteria and your urinary tract lining.
+Our plant-based Utiva Cranberry PACs supplement is packed with 36 mg of PACs in every dose, putting a barrier between bad bacteria and your urinary tract lining.

 To stay in the know about UTI management, prevention, and how urinary tract probiotics can keep recurrent UTIs at bay, go to www.utivahealth.ca.